rodrigombsoares/finapp/README.md

 # finapp

 The perfect app to organize your finances.
+Following the app's methodology.
-Following a methodology Built on React Native.
+Built on React Native.